Skip to main content

 Transforming the availability and use of beneficial ownership data

-The EITI and Open Ownership (OO) have partnered to deliver Opening Extractives, an ambitious global programme to catalyse the availability and use of beneficial ownership data.
-The programme combines political and technical engagement with participating countries to implement reforms on beneficial ownership disclosure in the extractive sector.
+Since 2021, the EITI and Open Ownership (OO) have partnered to deliver Opening Extractives, a global programme aiming to transform the availability and use of beneficial ownership data.
+By combining political and technical engagement the programme supports participating countries in implementing meaningful reforms to enhance transparency in the extractive sector.
+The programme is generously supported by the BHP Foundation.

 Unlocking the benefits of open data